-In the Calculation Accuracy Phase EY has reviewed the cost model calculations and applied some adjustments to GO's intangible benefit.
-In their calculation, GO included a discount factor based on the peer group's resulting proportion of brand enhancement benefit to total intangible benefits.
+In their original calculation, GO had included a discount factor based on the peer group's resulting proportion of brand enhancement benefit to total intangible benefits.
 Since the brand enhancement is the only estimated intangible benefit calculated by GO in the cost model, and is equivalent to 100%, a discount factor should not feature as a calculation input and was therefore excluded in the review calculations.

-Like other international benchmarking exercises, it is difficult to evaluate the extent to which the USP and the market environment in which it operates are comparable to those of the benchmark group, and the final rate selection remains a subjective element.
-GO's submission does not provide a clear explanation of the method or approach used in the selection of the final estimation rate within the range of benchmark rates.
-In this regard, during the review work, EY applied a more standard, objective and arithmetically-based approach utilising the mean value across all benchmarks.
+Like other international benchmarking exercises, it is difficult to evaluate the extent to which the USP and the market environment in which GO operates are comparable to those of the benchmark group, and the final rate selection remains a subjective element.
+GO's original submission does not provide a clear explanation of the method or approach used in the selection of the final estimation rate within the range of benchmark rates.
+In this regard, during the review work, GO revised the cost model and adopted a more standard, objective and arithmetically-based approach utilising the mean value across all benchmarks, in line with the 2017 USO claim Decision Notice.